Tracing History Through Our Streets

 Land of the Brave: Unveiling the WW1 Legacy in Our Streets

-Embark on a poignant journey through Tanilba Bay’s streets, each named in honour of the brave heroes who served during World War I. These streets stand as enduring tributes, capturing the sacrifice and valour of individuals who shaped the course of history.
-Click on the links below to explore the stories behind each street name, as we pay homage to the courage and resilience that define these historic figures.
+Click on the links on the images or on read more below to explore the stories behind each street name, as we pay homage to the courage and resilience that define these historic figures.

 Admiralty Avenue